 Next week, CNBC premiers a new series called “The Job Interview.”
 It brings viewers inside the office as real employers conduct real interviews with real candidates.
 If the producers need any show ideas, I would be an excellent script advisor.
 After nearly three decades as an independent marketing recruiter and more than 550 marketing recruiter placements, there isn’t much I haven’t seen or heard.
+The black hole lives!
 I have found myself in some pretty mind-bending situations.
-I’ve often thought: One day I should write a book.
+I’ve often thought: One day I should write a book about it.
 If I do, it would be both thought-provoking as well as highly entertaining:

 As a veteran marketing recruiter, I’ve placed VP’s and CMO’s with companies ranging from a Fortune 25 to ill-funded start-ups with barely a business plan.
 I even placed a candidate with a beef processor.